robamu/robamu.github.io/content/post/rust-ecosystem.md

 }
 ```

-A lot more readble and neat that the low level PAC version :-)
+A lot more readble and neat that the low level PAC version.

 Equipped with a lot more knowledge, I implemented a HAL for all other peripherals, using
 what I saw in different HALs like the ATSAMD HAL or the STM32 HALs.
 Writing the basic blocking API
 was mostly straighforward once I got more familiar with  writing HAL code.
 I still have to
-write code which is able to use interrupts to efficiently clear the various FIFOs the VA10820 uses
+write code which is able to use interrupts to efficiently clear the various FIFOs.
+Using these FIFOs
-to perform IO with a minimum of CPU intervention.
+reduces CPU load is the only sensible for peripherals like the UART to efficiently receive all
+arriving RX data.

 As a final step, I also implemented a Board Support Package targeted towards the REB1 development
 board.
 This also was an excellent way for me to test the I2C implementation because that board